ROI & Payback March 17, 2026 8 min read

 FAQ

-Is solar still worth it in 2026 without the federal tax credit?
+Is solar still worth it in 2026?

 How long does solar take to pay for itself in 2026?

-Without the federal ITC, expect 7-10 years depending on your state, electricity rate, and system size.
+Expect 7-10 years depending on your state, electricity rate, and system size.
 States with high electricity rates (California, Massachusetts, New York) typically see 6-8 year paybacks.
 States with low rates (Louisiana, Oklahoma) may see 12-15+ years.

 What incentives are available for solar in 2026?